Pennsylvania Petroleum Railroad: Oil boom

 The Pennsylvania Petroleum Railroad was chartered on September 13, 1871, to build a line of 67 mi from Erie, Pennsylvania east to Tidioute, Pennsylvania.
-Adalbert H. Steele was elected president of the company; James T. Blair was secretary and Charles Day, treasurer.
+Adelbert H. Steele was elected president of the company; James T. Blair was secretary and Charles Day, treasurer.
 Steele was also president of the Pithole Valley Railway, while John A. Dale, S. L. M. Barlow and Day were directors of both companies.
 Tidioute is on the Allegheny River upstream of Oleopolis: the proposed railroad would have run west through Titusville and northwest to the harbor at Erie to provide another outlet for Pennsylvania oil.
 The Pithole Valley was to be extended a short distance north of Pleasantville to reach the Pennsylvania Petroleum's main line at a point designated Colorado Junction.
 About ten miles of grading were done on the route around 1872, probably between Titusville and Cambridge Springs, but no track was laid.
 Some grading was also reportedly done in Erie, along Liberty Street from 26th Street to 8th Street; from there, the main line would have descended along Little Cascade Creek to projected docks on Erie Harbor.

 The project obtained the backing of the Atlantic and Great Western Railroad, which, in February 1873, proposed to lease those railroads, as well as the Shenango and Allegheny Railroad, and issued bonds secured by those lease payments to complete construction.
 However, revenue from the leased line bonds was instead diverted to pay interest on the second mortgage bonds of the Atlantic and Great Western.
 This lack of funds meant that construction was not completed on the Pennsylvania Petroleum and the Pithole Valley railroads.
 Sir John Swinburne, one of the trustees for the bondholders, examined the properties of the three leased railroads in the winter of 1874–5, once it became clear that the Atlantic and Great Western was insolvent and could not pay leases, with the idea of ascertaining whether the bondholders could obtain any revenue from the three.
 Most of the value of the properties lay in the Shenango and Allegheny and the coal lands of its subsidiary.
 Nonetheless, Swinburne attempted to salvage what he could from the other two companies, and in February 1875, installed a new board of directors.
 Henry S. Huidekoper, president of the Pithole Valley, was elected president of the Pennsylvania Petroleum as well.
 In February 1876, Huidekoper reported that the railroad had been levied by the sheriff for unpaid debts "over a year ago".